New York Law School: Early years

-During the winter of 1890, in a nation still reeling from the aftermath of the U.S. Civil War, the end of the Reconstruction era, and mired in a debate about the type of work African-Americans were "naturally" suited for, a dispute arose at Columbia Law School over an attempt by Columbia University president Seth Low, whose father had amassed a fortune exploiting people of color by smuggling opium into China, to introduce the Case Method of study.
+During the winter of 1890, a dispute arose at Columbia Law School over an attempt by Columbia University president Seth Low to introduce the Case Method of study.
 The Case Method had been pioneered at Harvard Law School by Christopher Columbus Langdell, who opposed educating women in the practice of law.

 Theodore Dwight opposed the case method.
 Therefore, he and most of Columbia Law School's faculty and students departed Columbia Law School in protest to found NYLS the following year because they believed Columbia, by introducing the case method, had moved away from moral engagement and toward abstraction, hierarchy, and exclusivity.

 Ironically, Dwight was succeeded at Columbia by William Albert Keener.
 A Southerner from Augusta, Georgia, and the son of a carpenter, Keener was born before the outbreak of the Civil War and enjoyed access to education denied African-Americans in the Antebellum South, and he happily implemented Low's agenda so he could remain in New York.

 On June 11, 1891, New York Law School was chartered by the State of New York, and the school began operation shortly thereafter.
 By this time, Theodore Dwight was in poor health and was not able to be actively involved with the law school, so the position of dean went to one of the other professors from Columbia Law School, George Chase.
 New York Law School held its first classes on October 1, 1891, in the Equitable Building at 120 Broadway, in Lower Manhattan's Financial District.

 In 1892, after only a year in operation, it was the second-largest law school in the United States.
 Steady increases in enrollment caused the law school to acquire new facilities in 1899, at 35 Nassau Street, only blocks away from the law school's previous location; and by 1904, the law school had become the largest law school in the United States.
 Continuous growth led the law school to acquire a building of its own in 1908, at 172 Fulton Street, in the Financial District.
 New York Law School would remain at this site until 1918, when it closed briefly for World War I.